delapuente/gitincouples/README.md

 You must replace `alice` or `bob` with your username accordingly to the role you're performing.

-From time to time, the text reads `Wait Alice...` or `Wait Bob...`.
-Obviously interactions with Git and GitHub are not synchronous at all and that is the interesting part of a SCM, of course, but for the sake of better learning, we will keep this way.
+From time to time, the text reads _Wait Alice..._ or _Tell Bob..._.
+Obviously
+interactions with Git and GitHub are not synchronous at all and that is the interesting part of a SCM, of course, but for the sake of better learning, we will keep this way.

+Once finished, delete both repositories from Alice and Bob and the local ones and start over switching your roles.

 The workflow
 ------------